hanswillem/infect/README.md

 # Infect!
-**Python script that replaces bytes in one file with bytes in another file.**
+**Python script that replaces bytes in one file with bytes from another file.**

 ### REPLACE RANDOM CHUNCKS OF BYTES